openstack-archive/dragonflow/doc/source/pluggable_pubsub.rst

 This can be the case if e.g. the publisher does not bind to the communication socket.

-In this case, the pub_sub_multiproc_driver and publisher_multiproc_socket options are ignored.
 All publishers are created using the pub_sub_driver.

-In case this is what you want, disable the following option.

-  1. pub_sub_use_multiproc - Use inter-process publish/subscribe.
-Publishers
-     send events via the publisher service.
-When disabled, publishers send events directly to the network.

 ========================
 Reference Implementation